Purdue-CS193/lab-1-gyolasan/index.md

 ## Welcome to GitHub Pages
+#Grant's First CS193 Lab

+My Favorite Things About Purdue CS
+-The help and support from TA's
+-The learning of new concepts and the command line

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.